 Significant risk concentrations (definition, identification and thresholds)

-1. Participating insurance and reinsurance undertakings, insurance holding companies or mixed financial holding companies shall consider as significant risk concentrations the risk concentrations that could threaten the group solvency or liquidity position.
-Risk concentrations may arise, for example, from direct and indirect exposures of undertakings in the group to:
+1. Participating insurance and reinsurance undertakings, insurance holding companies or mixed financial holding companies shall consider risk concentrations that could threaten the group solvency or liquidity position as significant risk concentrations.

+2. For the purpose of identifying significant risk concentrations, participating insurance and reinsurance undertakings, insurance holding companies or mixed financial holding companies shall consider, at least, direct and indirect exposures of undertakings in the group to:

 (a) individual counterparties;